akmolteni/gju/archive.md

 ---
-layout: default
+layout: page
 title: Archive
 ---

 {% include archives.html %}

-# Archive

 Browse all posts by month and year.